College countdown narrows as 7-foot Chet Holmgren adds polish to his game

 “That was a pretty rough year,” said Holmgren, a varsity player at the time.
 “My body hurt really bad all of the time.”

-His growth spurt followed much of the same timeline as that of his father, David, who attended high school at St. Paul Central and Prior Lake before playing for the Gophers.
+His growth spurt followed much of the same timeline as that of his father, David, who attended high school at Minneapolis Central and Prior Lake before playing for the Gophers.

 They did so by setting Holmgren up with a physical therapist.